 All you need to make these crunchy, protein-loaded cookies are:

-- Plant-based Protein Powder – I used vanilla pea protein powder.
+- Plant-Based Protein Powder – I used vanilla pea protein powder.
 Since my protein powder contains vanilla flavor, I didn’t add any vanilla extract to the recipe.
-However, if you are using plain protein powder, I recommend adding 1 teaspoon vanilla extract along with the wet ingredients.
+However, if you are using plain protein powder, I recommend adding 1 teaspoon of vanilla extract along with the wet ingredients.

 - Melted Coconut Oil – or melted vegan butter.